samthebest/dump/google-sign-in-protocol-motivation.md

 2. Server sends public key
 3. Browser creates a symmetric session key, and encrypts it using the public key
 4. Server decrypts symmetric session key with private key
-5. Server and Browser can not use session key to encrypt all traffic
+5. Server and Browser can now use session key to encrypt all traffic

 ### Step 1 - Website creates CLIENT_ID and CLIENT_SECRET fields